Hash2402/Inventory-GENAI-Service/Readme.md

 ## Youtube
 Here’s the YouTube video where you can watch a complete walkthrough of the installation steps and a live demo of the project in action.

-.
+The video is unlisted and Only people with the yotube link can view the video .